Title: William A. Oldfather Papers, 1904-45, 1972, 1992

 Languages: English

 Papers of William Abbott Oldfather (1880-1945), professor of classics (1909-1945), including correspondence, memoranda, reports, studies, notes, reviews, manuscripts and related material concerning classical writings, publications, students, job placement, travels and teaching abroad, hikes and canoe trips, oversight of the campus coop restaurant following financial collapse (1936-37), affairs of national and local professional and political organizations, university administration and research.
 Substantial portions of the papers relate to Oldfather's work as a general editor of the Illinois Studies in Language and Literature (1914-45), American Philological Association (1936-44), American Committee for Democracy & Intellectual Freedom (1941-42), University Committee of Nine Library Committee (1930-35), Munich notes (1904-07), faculty salary study (1944-45) and Oldfather's publications.
 Most of the correspondence is for the 1936-45 period.
-Papers also include Avianus correspondence, An Appreciation of the Region From the Hiker's Point of View featuring recollections of Oldfather's experiences hiking in East Central Illinois, manuscripts, and draft translations of Oldfather and his students Robert Jones and Edith Jones (1910-1946).
+Papers also include Avianus correspondence (see second accession for the Avianus draft manuscript, part 2), and An Appreciation of the Region From the Hiker's Point of View featuring recollections of Oldfather's experiences hiking in East Central Illinois, as well as manuscripts, and drafts of translations by Oldfather and his students Robert Jones and Edith Jones (1910-1946).
+This series contains publications.

 William Abbott Oldfather (1880-1945) was associate professor (1909-15); professor of classics (1915-45); head of the Department of Classics (1926-45); and chairman of the Division of Languages and Literature (1935-42) at the University of Illinois (UI).
 He was an influential leader in early American classical scholarship working in the German tradition of Altertumswissenschaft (science of antiquity).